Skip to Content

 Home > Wellness > Health Library > Lung Function Tests

-severity of lung problems, and check to see how well treatment for a lung
+Lung function tests check how well your lungs work.
+The tests can find lung problems, measure how serious they are, and check to see how well treatment for a lung

 disease is working.

 You may also hear the tests called pulmonary function tests, or PFTs.

 Lung function results are measured directly in some